 You can find more information on how federal taxes affect members of the armed forces in IRS Publication 3, Armed Forces' Tax Guide.

-For more information about federal taxes and servicemembers, visit the Internal Revenue Service's Military Web page.
+For more information about federal taxes and service members, visit the Internal Revenue Service's Military Web page.

-Military members stationed in Idaho
+Purchases while stationed in Idaho

 With few exceptions, members of the military owe sales or use tax on purchases they make while stationed in Idaho.
 This applies regardless of residency status.
 A common exception is a purchase from a military-owned facility such as the commissary.